OUR OTHER PARKS

 Service Animals

-What is a Support Animal?
+What is a Service Animal?

 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals.
-Miniature horses that have been individually trained to do or perform tasks for people with disabilities will qualify as service animals.

 Owner/Handler Responsibilities